 Christians began to associate Jezebel with promiscuity.
 In the Middle Ages, the chronicler Matthew Paris criticized Isabella of Angoulême, the queen consort of John, King of England, by claiming that she was ‘more Jezebel than Isabel.
 In more modern usage, the name Jezebel is sometimes used as a synonym for sexually promiscuous or controlling women, especially as a stereotype of women, the Jezebel stereotype.

 Have you ever had the pleasure of tasting Southern Jezebel Sauce?
-If not this may just well be your lucky day to make and taste something from every Southern girl’s childhood.
+If not, this may well be your lucky day to make and eat something from every Southern girl’s childhood.
 Trust me when I say, our Southern raised mamas love to slap that Southern Jezebel Sauce on almost everything, shrimp, pork, ham, fish, cream cheese, you name it they have slapped a bit of Jezebel over it at dinner.
 It’s just that darn good.

-This simple to make appetizer pictured above is just my families Southern Jezebel Sauce spooned over cream cheese and topped with jalapeno slices to add a little more kick to the appetizer.
-The jalapeno slices are totally optional and not really part of the traditional Jezebel Sauce recipe.
+This simple to make appetizer pictured above is just my family’s Southern Jezebel Sauce spooned over cream cheese and topped with jalapeno slices to add a little more kick to the appetizer.
+The jalapeno slices are optional and not part of the traditional Jezebel Sauce recipe.

 Ingredients needed to make Southern Jezebel Sauce

 - Prepared Horseradish